 Full Time Faculty

-George Kopec is a Lecturer in the Visual Communication & Design program.
+George Kopec is an Assistant Professor in the Visual Communication & Design program.
 His professional experience includes designing and creating media for The Cleveland Museum of Natural History’s educational outreach program, technical writing in various IT and manufacturing industries, and news reporting.
 He has had a lifelong interest in art, and his hobbies include figure drawing and portraiture.
 He has taught high school summer programs in game design, has served on the college’s Game Design Curriculum Advisory Board, and continues to explore Game Design both as a powerful educational tool and a medium of artistic expression.
 George holds a BFA in Graphic Design from the University of Akron, and is a Master’s Degree candidate in Cleveland State University’s Educational Technology program.
 George also holds an Associate’s Degree in Electrical Engineering from Kent State University, and is a proud graduate of Tri-C’s Visual Communication and Design program.
 View portfolio at: www.behance.net/GeorgeKopec

 MFA in Visual Art, Vermont College of Fine Art